Merrill-Tartaglia/merrills-python-examples/README.md

 # merrills-python-examples
-Examples of my work with Python.
+This repository is only meant to store and show small, simple examples of what I can do with Python.